Chapter 5: Taproot: The Evolution of Bitcoin’s Script System#

 d' = d + t

-(Why this matters: In script-path spending, this parity is encoded in the control block’s lowest bit.
-If we don’t track it now, script-path verification will fail later.)
+(Why this matters later: in script-path spending this parity is encoded into the control block’s lowest bit.
+If you don’t track this now, script-path won’t verify later.)

 Internal Key (P) ─────────► + tweak ─────────► Output Key (P')